rackerlabs/technical-blog/_posts/2015-02-11-i-love-pytennessee.md

 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 Containers are such a wonderful building block and Docker provides a great API to build **really interesting** systems.

-After the talk, so many people came up to talk to me about Docker, IPython, Jupyter, tmpnb, and JupyterHub.
-It was WONDERFUL!

-I also really messed up.
-Apparently if you ask a group of people if we can move out into the hall to continue talking, they disperse after they cross the doorway.
-All I can think of is that

 ## The Glorious Food